Anamsayyed016/Naukrimili/DEPLOYMENT.md

 ## How It Works

-1. Every push to `main` branch triggers deployment
+1. Every push to `main` triggers `.github/workflows/hostinger-deploy.yml`
-2. GitHub Actions SSH into your server
+2. Action SSHes to your server using saved secrets
-3. Runs `deploy.sh` script which:
-   - Pulls latest code
-   - Installs dependencies
-   - Builds the application
-   - Restarts the service
+3. It clones/pulls your repo into `$HOSTINGER_APP_DIR`, installs deps, runs Prisma generate/migrate, builds, and starts via PM2

 ## Manual Deployment